prisma/specs/lift/Readme.md

 Run `prisma2 lift up` to apply the migration
 ```

+You may lose data if you delete a model or delete a field.
+Sometimes this is an accident.
+In these cases, we will try to warn the user about data loss.

+⚠️ You are about to drop the table User, which is not empty (11 rows).

+To get this row count (e.g. "11 rows"), we need to query the data.
+On large databases, this can be slow.
+To handle this, we set a timeout.
+If the timeout
+expires before we get the row count back, we cancel the query and warn with:

+⚠️ You are about to drop the table User which will lead to data loss.

 ### `prisma2 lift up --help`

 Shows the help message for `lift up`